Last Updated: 4/ 15/ 2023

 Selling the House After Divorce: Pros and Cons

-In process of selling the house after divorce, both parties may face the potential good and bad related to the decision.
+In the process of selling the house after divorce, both parties may face the potential good and bad related to the decision.

 - Taking some time to adjust to the new reality of life after divorce may help ease the emotional pain and stress associated with selling the family home.